 This section covers prestart checks, starting and stopping and operating the generator set.
-It is recommended that the operator read through this entire section before attempting to start the set.
-It is essential that the operator be completely familiar with the set to ensure safe operation.
+It is recommended each operator should read through this entire section before attempting to start the set.
+It is essential that the operator be completely familiar with the set for safe operation.